hfelge/geoserver-client/README.md

 # GeoServer Client (PHP)

-A modern, lightweight PHP client for interacting with the GeoServer REST API (REST & SLD Upload).
+A modern, lightweight PHP client for interacting with the GeoServer REST API (REST, SLD Upload, and Security Management).

 ## Features